macrobiotus/ships_and_bugs/README.md

      next week so I will send it to you the week after that.
 Sorry for the delay!"_
   * moved DI scripts to `/Users/paul/Documents/CU_combined/Github/` to enable version control, but kept soft links
   * all R objects now written to `/Users/paul/Documents/CU_combined/Zenodo/R_Objects`
+  * in ~/Documents/CU_combined/Github/190917_main_results_calculations.R
+  * continue at line 300 (`<- execute next`)
+* **04.10.2019** - building display items, waiting for more tables of HON modelling
+  * extending `/Users/paul/Documents/CU_combined/Zenodo/Display_Item_Development/190917_main_results_calculations.R`
+  * _" I have parsed the Blast result xml I created and attach this as an R object for you consideration - I hope that you may find this useful to streamline your work and keep it consistent with the results I have here (and that are on the cluster and with Erin).
+I have read in the old(er) blast xml, kept only the highest (bit-)scoring matches from each query, and added NCBI taxonomy information as columns to this filtered Blast output.
+The lookup was possible via the NCBI taxonomy id (tax_id), which in turn I retrieved via the base version of the accession of the respective Blast match.
+There should be 3891 unique taxa among the 17586 queries below.
+The src column indicates at how many ports the query was found.
+Via the sequence hash `iteration_query_def` and the Phyloseq object you have at hand, you could of course back-reference occurrences to port and bioregions, or you may find this table useful for other plots."_
+  * count results are weird - check again